SAP-archive/jam-collaboration-sample/SAP_Jam_OData_HCP/README.md

 ### SAP_Jam_OData_HCP
 * Source code for the "Using the SAP Jam API to access data in Jam via OData" tutorial in the "SAP Jam Developer Guide".
   * http://help.sap.com/download/documentation/sapjam/developer/index.html#hcp/concepts/INTRO-API_integrate_features_data.html
-  * Requirements - An account on a SAP Jam instance and an associated HCP trial account.
+  * Requirements - An account on a SAP Jam instance and an associated SAP HANA Cloud Platform trial account.
-* This Java servlet uses your HCP and SAP Jam instance via OAuth2SAMLBearerAssertion to:
+* This Java servlet uses your SAP HANA Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
   * Get general information from SAP Jam about the currently logged-in user and the list of groups that user belongs to.
   * Get group specific information from SAP Jam.
   * Create a single-use token for SAP Jam div-embedded widget authentication.